William Paulet Carey: In England

 Carey left Dublin for England permanently, around the middle of 1799.
 A dealer in pictures, prints, and other works of art, he was one of the main agents used by John Leicester, 5th Baronet in the formation of his collection.
 For some years he had an establishment in Marylebone Street, London.
 He became chief art critic to the Literary Gazette.

 Carey saluted the talent of Francis Chantrey the sculptor in the Sheffield Iris, in 1805.
 At the end of 1816 he praised the graphical work of William Blake, then little known, and wondered aloud what posterity would make of his lack of patrons; the significant unsigned obituary of Blake in the Literary Gazette in 1827 is tentatively assigned to Carey.
 He praised Washington Allston and his work Uriel Standing in the Sun to the Pennsylvania Academy of the Fine Arts in 1818.

 Carey brought James Montgomery the poet into prominence.
 After a visit to Cork in 1824, he wrote letters in the Cork and Dublin papers to promote the work of John Hogan the sculptor.
 Hogan was then able to visit Italy, to study art.

 Last years

-Carey settled in Birmingham about 1834.
+Carey settled in Birmingham in about 1834.
 He spent time in Philadelphia, about 1836 to 1838, when he spoke there on National and Commercial Utility and Profit of the Arts of Design.
 He sold items from his collection, one of the purchasers being John Neagle.

 Carey died in Birmingham on 21 May 1839, aged 80.